jorismueller/Joris-website/content/working_papers/tanzania/index.md

 publication_short: ""

 abstract: "
-Diversity poses fundamental challenges to state-building and governance.
-We study the long-term effects of one of post-colonial Africa's largest state-building exercises - the Tanzanian Ujamaa policy - which aimed to address these challenges.
-Ujamaa aimed at creating a national identity and establishing state legitimacy by mandating a highly diverse population to live in planned villages where children received political education.
-We combine differences in the exposure to Ujamaa across space and age cohorts to identify the policy's impact.
+Diversity poses fundamental challenges to state-building and development.
+We study the effects of one of post-colonial Africa's largest policy experiments — the Tanzanian Ujamaa policy — which attempted to address these challenges.
+Ujamaa aimed to create a national identity and consolidate state authority by mandating a highly diverse population to live in planned villages, where children received political education.
+We combine differences in exposure to Ujamaa across space and age to identify long-term impacts of the policy.
 We show persistent, positive effects on national identity based on surveys and inter-ethnic marriages.
-We observe no systematic changes among cohorts that were above or below treatment-age during Ujamaa.
+We observe no systematic differences for cohorts that were above or below treatment-age during Ujamaa.
 Our preferred interpretation, supported by evidence that considers alternative hypotheses, is that changes to educational content drive our findings.
-Moreover, while Ujamaa contributed to establishing the new Tanzanian state as a legitimate central authority, this came at the expense of demands for democratic accountability."
+Moreover, while Ujamaa contributed to establishing the Tanzanian state as a legitimate central authority, it appears to have lowered demands for democratic accountability."

 summary: "
-Diversity poses fundamental challenges to state-building and governance.
-We study the long-term effects of one of post-colonial Africa's largest state-building exercises - the Tanzanian Ujamaa policy - which aimed to address these challenges.
-Ujamaa aimed at creating a national identity and establishing state legitimacy by mandating a highly diverse population to live in planned villages where children received political education.
-We combine differences in the exposure to Ujamaa across space and age cohorts to identify the policy's impact.
+Diversity poses fundamental challenges to state-building and development.
+We study the effects of one of post-colonial Africa's largest policy experiments — the Tanzanian Ujamaa policy — which attempted to address these challenges.
+Ujamaa aimed to create a national identity and consolidate state authority by mandating a highly diverse population to live in planned villages, where children received political education.
+We combine differences in exposure to Ujamaa across space and age to identify long-term impacts of the policy.
 We show persistent, positive effects on national identity based on surveys and inter-ethnic marriages.
-We observe no systematic changes among cohorts that were above or below treatment-age during Ujamaa.
+We observe no systematic differences for cohorts that were above or below treatment-age during Ujamaa.
 Our preferred interpretation, supported by evidence that considers alternative hypotheses, is that changes to educational content drive our findings.
-Moreover, while Ujamaa contributed to establishing the new Tanzanian state as a legitimate central authority, this came at the expense of demands for democratic accountability."
+Moreover, while Ujamaa contributed to establishing the Tanzanian state as a legitimate central authority, it appears to have lowered demands for democratic accountability."

 featured: false
 ---

-Draft is under revision and available on request.